Jezkazgan: Industry

 Today the city is the headquarters of the copper conglomerate Kazakhmys, the city's main employer.
 The company has subsidiaries in China, Russia and the United Kingdom and is listed on the London Stock Exchange.
 There is a power station, Kazakhmys Power Plant, with generation capacity of 207 MW and a 220-meter-tall main chimney.

 Transport

-Jezkazgan has a rail line to the regional capital city Karaganda.
+Zhezqazghan has a rail line to the major city Karaganda.

-Jezkazgan is connected by road to Karaganda via European route E018 and Kyzylorda and Arkalyk via European route E123.
+Zhezqazghan is connected by road to Karaganda via European route E018 and Kyzylorda and Arkalyk via European route E123.
 The city is accessible by air via the Zhezkazgan Airport.

 Soyuz emergency landings

 The Soyuz 33 spacecraft returning cosmonauts from outer space landed in the remote flat countryside surrounding Jezkazgan in 1979.
 The Baikonur Cosmodrome lies 400 km to the southwest and, by tradition, every cosmonaut plants a tree on Jezkazgan's Seyfullin-Boulevard to mark his or her safe return from space.

 Again on 11 October 2018 the Soyuz MS-10/56S landed near Jezkazgan when a booster failed during launch.

-Luna 16's samples from the moon returned close to here on 24 September 1970.
+Luna 16's samples from the Moon returned close to here on 24 September 1970.